theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 # The Data Catalogue Update Cycle Hypothesis: Do Datasets Appear In Waves?

-Governments and institution often publish open data as part of a collection.
+Governments and institutions often publish open data as part of a collection.
 A minimum requirement for these [data catalogues](http://datacatalogs.org/) are discoverable and up-to-date datasets.
 Below is a lax methodological outline, which we will follow through with three case studies.

 | H | Research null hypothesis |